 A: Sure!
 Students may:

-- Examine the relationship between exponential growth in population or diseases throughout the world and create a visual representation with an explanation.
+- Examine the relationship between exponential growth in population and diseases throughout the world and create a visual representation with an explanation.

 - Investigate how the earth’s complex climate systems relate to early and present patterns of human settlement and agriculture.